uschpc/reframe-tests/USAGE.md

 ## Installing ReFrame

 Currently, tests are developed and run using ReFrame v4.6.3.
-A shared install is available on CARC HPC clusters in `/project/hpcroot/rfm/reframe-4.6.3`.
+A shared installation is available on CARC HPC clusters in `/project/hpcroot/rfm/reframe-4.6.3`.

 The following steps were used to install ReFrame: